jeevan11vision/jeevan11vision.github.io/_pages/cv.md

   • involved in taking interviews and trainings for new hires, and advisor for computer vision projects

 * Jan 2019 to Jun 2019: **AI Intern**
-  * Leapfrog Technology Kathmandu, Nepal
+  * Leapfrog Technology, Kathmandu, Nepal
   * trained on face recognition system with face detection, point-based face-alignment, face-embedding with Siamese network, and KNN classifier on top
   * experimented with multiple standard CNN architecture for license plate localization with different losses

 ## Skills
 * **Programming Language**